TRI-AMDD/piro/README.md

       ```
  - You will need to reactive the conda environment so the change will take effective.

-### Docker (optional)
- - If you wish to develop on and build `piro`, the easiest way to get started is Docker.
-If you haven't already, go [here](https://docs.docker.com/get-docker/) and follow the instructions in order to install the Docker Engine.
- - Additionally, if you would simply like to host your own local server quickly, install Docker Compose [here](https://docs.docker.com/compose/install/).

 ## Setup
 There are a few options to install and run `piro` on your machine: